tencent cloud

 When the port number is 3306, the <Internal IP Address> should be replaced with the IP address only.
 For instance, if the private network address is 10.16.0.11:3306, you should simply input 10.16.0.11.

-<username, default is root>: Replace it with the account name of your target MySQL instance.
-The default account name is root.
+<username, default is root>: Replace with the account name of your target MySQL database instance.
+The default account name is `root`.

-IP and port issue: The IP address or port in the command line or configuration file is incorrect.
+IP and Port Issue: Errors exist in the IP address or port specified in the command line or configuration file.

-When attempting to connect to the database using commands, please ensure that the private network IP and port number of the instance are correct.
+When attempting to connect to the database using commands, please ensure that the internal IP and port number of the instance are correct.
 These details can be accessed from the instance details page in the TencentDB for MySQL console.

 If the MySQL instance disk is full, it may affect database connectivity.
-It's recommended to expand the disk capacity.
-For the procedure, please refer to Adjusting Database Instance Specification.
+It's recommended to scale the disk capacity.
+Refer to Adjusting Database Instance Specification for the procedure.

-When the error message "ERROR 1040(00000): Too many connections" is displayed, it indicates that the maximum number of connections for the current CDB instance has been reached.
-Common causes and solutions are as follows: i.
+When the error message "ERROR 1040(00000): Too many connections" appears, this indicates that the maximum number of connections for the current Cloud database instance has been exceeded.
+Common causes and solutions include: i.
 If there are too many sleep threads, it's advised to decrease the values of the wait_timeout and interactive_timeout parameters via the console.
-For details, please refer to Setting Instance Parameters. ii.
-If there are few sleep threads and no slow query accumulation, it's suggested to increase the value of the max_connections parameter via the console.
-For details, please refer to Setting Instance Parameters.
+Refer to Setting Instance Parameters for this action. ii.
+If there are few sleep threads and no slow query accumulation, it's suggested to increase the max_connections parameter value via the console.
+Refer to Setting Instance Parameters for this action.

-Check whether the MySQL instance is in a "master-slave switch state", as connection attempts will fail if the MySQL instance is in the middle of a master-slave switch.
-After the switch has completed, connect using the command again.
+Verify if the MySQL instance is in a "master-slave switch state", as connection attempts can fail if the MySQL instance is in the middle of a master-slave switch.
+After the switch has completed, resume connection attempts using the command.

 Contact Us